Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   for failover scenarios.
 The following steps are required for an [=Ingest source=] to deal with a failing media processing entity.

    The [=CMAF ingest=] source and [=Receiving entity=] should implement the following recommendation to achieve failover support of the receiving entity.

-      1. In case the receveing entity failed, a new instance SHOULD be created, listening on the same [=Publishing point=] for the ingest stream.
+      1. In case the receiving entity failed, a new instance SHOULD be created, listening on the same [=Publishing point=] for the ingest stream.

   [=Live encoder=] or [=Ingest source=] failover is the second type
   of failover.
 In this scenario, the error condition
   occurs on the [=Ingest source=] side.
-The following expectations apply  to the live ingestion endpoint when encoder failover happens:
+The following expectations apply:

       2. A new [=Ingest source=] instance SHOULD be instantiated to continue the ingest